tabnash24/tabnash24.github.io/README.md

-# T Tabna Shahid – Personal Portfolio
+# Tabna Shahid – Personal Portfolio

 A mobile-friendly personal portfolio website to showcase my projects, skills, and resume.
 Built using **HTML** and **CSS** and hosted via **GitHub Pages**.